FortyFiveDegrees/i1-encoder/README.md

 # i1 Data Encoder

-### This is the all-locally hosted version of the encoder.
-Please make issues/pull requests if anything is not working.
-We want people to contribute and be open with their creations to the i1, and by contributing to this project, you can help with that.
+### The python version uses a local server, which is recommended as the nodeJS version uses a backend that hasn't been updated with latest fixes. also, update coming soon with quite a few new features! stay tuned!

-This encoder was made by Dalk with help from April (mewtek).
+This encoder was made by Dalk with help from April (mewtek) and WxChaser.

 Included are both a nodejs and python3 version, made to run on any device on the same network as I1.